oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 6. MAY implement actuator specifiers, target specifiers and/or args as specified in one or more Actuator Profiles.
 7. MUST implement JSON serialization of the commands and responses that are consistent with the syntax defined in this document.

+In event of a conflict between JADN OpenC2 schema and the property tables, the property tables SHALL be the normative definition

 > **Editor's Note** - TBSL - More conformance text will be included in a future iteration (probably the next) prior to submitting for Committee Specification.

 # Annex A - (Informative) Acronyms